apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### February 5th, 2020: CVE-2020-1940: Apache Jackrabbit Oak sensitive information disclosure vulnerability (updated)
+We just fixed a recently reported vulnerability in Apache Jackrabbit Oak:
+The optional [initial password change and password expiration features](https://jackrabbit.apache.org/oak/docs/security/user/expiry.html) are prone to a sensitive information disclosure vulnerability.
+The code mandates the changed password to be passed as an additional attribute to the credentials object but does not remove it upon processing during the first phase of the authentication.
+In combination with additional, independent authentication mechanisms, this may lead to the new password being disclosed.
+Mitigation: 1.12.0 - 1.22.0 should be upgraded to [1.24.0](downloads.html#latest).
+1.10.x should be upgraded to [1.10.8](downloads.html#oak1.10).
+1.8.x should be upgraded to [1.8.20](downloads.html#oak1.8).
+1.6.x should be upgraded to [1.6.20](downloads.html#oak1.6).
+For older maintained and affected branches (1.2.x and 1.4.x), patches are available and releases will follow.
+See [OAK-8870](https://issues.apache.org/jira/browse/OAK-8870) for more information.

 #### February 5th, 2020: Apache Jackrabbit Oak 1.6.20 released
 Jackrabbit Oak 1.6.20 is a patch release that contains fixes and improvements over the previous 1.6.x release.
 See the